 Application for admission to the graduate program in speech, language, and auditory pathology must be initiated through the Graduate School.
-(See Section 3, Admission.)
-The department requires that the applicant take the Graduate Record Examinations (GRE) and submit two letters of reference, preferably on the form provided by the department.
+(See Section 2, Admission and Readmission.)
+The department requires that the applicant take the Graduate Record Examinations (GRE) and submit two letters of reference.

-Completed applications should be received no later than March I for enrollment in the fall semester.
+Completed applications should be received no later than February I for enrollment in the fall semester.
 Applications for fulltime study beginning in either the spring or summer semesters will be considered only under special circumstances because of the sequential nature of the program of study.